 Upon arriving at my hostel, the twenty-year-old Swiss Bitch (male) lazing around the front desk decided it would be a good idea to insult my country and lay a guilt trip on me about its current activities instead of doing his job.
 Of course, this type of douche usually doesn’t stop when he finds a new target for his inane, pedantic bullshit, but most would avoid heaping crap upon a guest.
 He proceeded to school me on the ins and outs of Chilean politics where I had recently spent two weeks being tear-gassed and hosed down by water cannons.

-One of my New Year’s resolutions is not to engage with idiots.
-I plan to cut condescending people a wide berth in 2020.
+One of my New Year’s resolutions is not to engage with complete idiots, and I plan to cut condescending people a wide berth in 2020 as well.
 I have pretty much run out of f@cks to give these days.
 Between Trump supporters, know-it-alls, climate change deniers, religious fundamentalists, and extremists of all stripes, I am done.

-ASUNCIÓN’S CHARMING STREETS – Thankfully, I still have plenty to catch up with and just two more days before I head to Iguazú Falls.
+ASUNCIÓN’S CHARMING STREETS – Thankfully, I still have plenty of stuff to catch up with and just two more days before I head to Iguazú Falls.
 I won’t be wasting any time sightseeing in Asunción.
 Perhaps the bus ride to Puerto Iguazú will be scenic.
-Until then, I’ll avoid the Swiss Guy and his ridiculous haircut.
+Until then, I’ll avoid the Swiss Guy, his obnoxious rhetoric, and ridiculous haircut.
 I usually run into his type every year.
 They seem to forget they are in the bloody hospitality business.
 Hopefully, I’ve filled my quota for the year!